universal-meaning-map/mind-map/README.md

 We first thought about using the [CID](https://github.com/ipld/cid) of the content.
 This is basically its hash, but then we realized that a  [`merkle-path`](https://github.com/ipld/specs/blob/master/IPLD.md#what-is-a-merkle-path) was a better choice.

 Both the `CIDs` and the `merkle-paths` are unique global identifiers.
-But the `merkle-path` allows pointing to mutable content (if referencing to an [IPNS](http://127.0.0.1:8080/ipns/docs.ipfs.io/guides/concepts/ipns/) link)
+But the `merkle-path` allows pointing to mutable content (if referencing to an [IPNS](http://127.0.0.1:8080/ipns/docs.ipfs.io/guides/concepts/ipns/) link).
 Plus a `CID` can be represented as `merkle-path` as well.

 This also allows us to not have to dereference the `merkle-path` in order to obtain the `CID`.